Welcome to Mines and CASA!

 The Registrar’s Office will build your first semester schedule using your intended major and any applicable AP/IB/TR or Concurrent/Dual Enrollment credit.

-We will become actively involved with advising once your fall schedule has been finalized (anticipated for mid-July).
+We will become actively involved with advising once your fall schedule has been finalized and released to you, around August 15th.
 Until then, we’ll be providing information through the Admissions newsletters, at Launch, and via webinars.
 Please read through the information below and on our website to learn about our services.
 We look forward to meeting you soon!

 Your fall schedule will be based off of your intended major.
 When you start at Mines you can select what you want your intended major to be and can update that anytime.